Romanian Danube Flotilla: Interwar and World War II

 During the first month of Operation Barbarossa, the Flotilla fought several engagements against its Soviet counterpart, damaging two Soviet monitors and two patrol boats and sinking another patrol boat.
 The Romanian monitor Mihail Kogălniceanu also shot down one Soviet aircraft on 29 June 1941.
 Wartime additions to the Flotilla amounted to two small Czechoslovak-built minelayers (transferred from the Kriegsmarine).
+After the 23 August 1944 coup, the river monitors of the Flotilla prevented German troops from crossing the Danube from Bulgaria and also captured German ships along the river between 24 August and 31 August.
+Ardeal and Lahovary captured 26 ships, while Basarabia and Bucovina captured 82 ships and a medical convoy.